quqiOnfree/BlossomLib/README.md

 `actionBarMessageEnabled`: boolean - whether to show a message in the action bar when counting down
 `fovEffectBefore`: [CubicBezierCurve](#cubicbeziercurve) - FOV animation before the teleportation
 `fovEffectAfter`: [CubicBezierCurve](#cubicbeziercurve) - FOV animation after the teleportation
+`cancelOnMove`: boolean - whether to cancel the countdown if the player moves
 ~~`particleAnimation`: [ParticleAnimation]() - which particle animation to use~~

 ### BossBar